frapontillo/hubot-github-notify/README.md

 npm install hubot-github-notify --save
 ```

-Then, edit your hubot's `external-scripts.json` and add `node_modules/hubot-github-notify/index.coffee` to the array.
+Then, edit your hubot's `external-scripts.json` and add `hubot-github-notify` to the array.

 ### Configuration